codeless/ScriptJoiner/README.md

 # Credits and Bugreports

 PHP ScriptJoiner was written by Codeless (http://www.codeless.at/).
 All bugreports can be directed to more@codeless.at.
 Even better, bugreports are posted on the github-repository of this package: https://www.github.com/codeless/scriptjoiner

+# License

+This work is licensed under a Creative Commons Attribution 3.0 Unported License: <http://creativecommons.org/licenses/by/3.0/deed.en_US>